Fault Injection

 Pareja, Wiersma, Witteman (Riscure), FDTC 2017 [2]

-This paper demonstrates that ISO 26262 safety certification and resistance to deliberate fault injection are orthogonal properties.
-Testing three device classes (QM, ASIL-D1, ASIL-D2) against voltage glitching and EMFI, the QM device is bypassed at 100 percent; the ASIL-D variants, protected by lockstep, ECC, and voltage monitoring, reduce success rates to 37 and 16 percent, but a 16 percent rate remains exploitable within minutes.
-A power-analysis-guided voltage glitch bypasses the JTAG password-comparison routine at 0.34 to 3.2 percent per attempt on ASIL-D variants versus roughly 80 percent on QM.
-The paper recommends SAE J3101 hardware-protected security as the complementary framework.
+Pareja, Wiersma, and Witteman set out to show that ISO 26262 safety certification says nothing about resistance to deliberate fault injection; the two are independent properties.
+They tested three device classes (QM, ASIL-D1, ASIL-D2) against voltage glitching and EMFI.
+The QM device fell 100 percent of the time.
+The ASIL-D variants, protected by lockstep, ECC, and voltage monitoring, dropped the success rate to 37 and 16 percent, but even 16 percent is exploitable within minutes.
+Using power analysis to place the glitch, they bypassed the JTAG password-comparison routine at 0.34 to 3.2 percent per attempt on the ASIL-D variants, against roughly 80 percent on QM.
+Their recommendation is to treat SAE J3101 hardware-protected security as the complementary framework.

 False Injections: Tales of Physics, Misconceptions and Weird Machines